live627/smf-api-docs-test/hooks/admin.md

     `string`|`0`|Name of a function to search
     `string`|`1`|Partial querystring to assemble result links

-: Will not search the followwing typeds:
+: Will not search the following types:
     - permissions
     - desc